Going to the dentist may feel like a walk in the park for many people. But for some, it can be an experience riddled with stress and anxiety.

 Sedation Dentistry

-Patients who can’t handle pain or are extremely anxious may be sedated during a dental procedure.
+Patients who can’t handle pain or are extremely anxious may be sedated during dentistry procedures.

 This may be offered to patients who, aside from severe anxiety, may suffer from extreme teeth sensitivity, an overly sensitive gag reflex, claustrophobia, or a strong sense of fidgeting and restlessness in the face of dread.
 Sedation can be done through the following methods: